chevah/geck/content/python.rst

 Mixin is a limited usage of multiple inheritance, but they should **not be mixed with overriding**.

-We use mixing to reuse code and they are provide great help writing tests.
+We use mixing to reuse code and they provide great help for writing tests.

 Methods from a mixin should not be overwritten by classes using the mixin.